LukasBures/olynthus/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug
+name: '🐞 Bug Report'
 about: Create a report for bug
-title: '[BUG]'
+title: 'Bug: '
-labels: bug
+labels: 'Type: Bug'
 assignees: ''
 ---